debanjanexe/debanjanexe/README.md

 # hey, i'm Deb 👋

-> hey, glad you're here 👋 | turning logic into code, one semicolon at a time | cse freshman on a mission 💻
+> Glad you're here 👋 | turning logic into code, one semicolon at a time | cse freshman on a mission 💻

 ---